This Is What Hurricane Categories Really Mean

 First things first, hurricane categories come from the Saffir-Simpson Scale, which has been in use since 1971.
 It kicks off with category 1, but don’t let the low number fool you; a category 1 hurricane comes with damage and destruction too.
 While a category 1 hurricane is the least severe of storms, you’ll likely find yourself battling strong winds ranging anywhere from 74 to 95 mph.
 Minor damages to your home, like roof shingles flying off and or tree branches falling off, may occur.
 There will likely be power outages of a day or more due to power lines and poles toppling over.
 Live in a hurricane-prone area?
 Do these 11 things ASAP to prep your home.

 According to the National Oceanic and Atmospheric Administration’s (NOAA) National Hurricane Center, a category 2 hurricane means very dangerous and strong winds, from 96 to 110 mph, that will cause extensive damage.
 “Well-constructed frame homes could sustain major roof and siding damages,” they report.
 Mobile homes, shopping centers, and apartments often are more damaged in a category 2 storm.
 You’ll also see shallowly rooted trees being ripped out of the ground.
 Almost total power outages are likely to occur that may last several days to even a few weeks.
+Ever wonder what happens to birds in a hurricane?
+We’ve got you covered.

 As hurricane categories strengthen, the winds grow strong and stronger.
 A category 3 storm is a major hurricane with really strong winds, ranging from 111 to 129 mph.
 Devastating damage may occur to you, your home, and even animals.
 Even if you have a well-built house with a strong foundation, you’ll likely find home damage, like pieces of roofs being blown off, windows shattering, and even an entire deck flying off.
 Electricity and water are often unavailable after a category 3 storm.
 And what about hurricane names?
 Here’s where they come from.